PaulModaley/guitarstore/README.md

 ### Acknowledgements

 * To my family and my wife in particular for being incredibly supportive and encouraging.
-* Tutors and students of Code Institute and the Code Institute Slack Community for their assistance and support.
+* Tutors and students (past and present) of Code Institute and the Code Institute Slack Community for their assistance and support.
 * My course mentor, Marcel Mulders, for his continuous support, assistance and dedication to enabling me to progress.
-* To my employer, Reputation, for giving me the opportunity to study coding and software development.
+* To my employer, [Reputation](https://reputation.com), for giving me the opportunity to study coding and software development.
 * Carla Buongiorno (former Code Institute student) whose repository was referenced in the creation of my project, including this readme file.

 [Back to Top](#legato-music)